rocket-pool/old.docs.rocketpool.net/src/guides/node/updates.md

 ::::: tab Linux (Native Mode)

 ::: warning NOTE
-This will only update the Smartnode stack itself - it **will not** update your ETH1 and ETH2 clients.
+This will only update the Smartnode stack itself - it **will not** update your Execution or Consensus clients.
 You will have to do this manually (see the next section below).
 :::